 Cloud Computing: A Bundle of Benefits

-The cloud computing services run on the worldwide network of secure data centres, which are regularly upgraded to the latest and efficient computing hardware.
+The cloud computing services run on the worldwide network of secure data centers, which are regularly upgraded to the latest and efficient computing hardware.

 Let’s have a quick look at these:

-2. SaaS: A software distribution model in which third-party vendors host applications and make them available to its customers over the internet.
+2. SaaS: A software distribution model in which third-party vendors host applications and make them available to their customers over the internet.

-In a public cloud, the third party provider owns and manages all hardware, software and other supporting infrastructure.
+In a public cloud, the third-party provider owns and manages all hardware, software, and other supporting infrastructure.
 A private cloud is one in which the services and infrastructure are maintained on a private network.
-Hybrid cloud is the combination of public and private clouds that allows data and applications to be shared between them.
-Real world examples of cloud services include Dropbox, Amazon Web Services (AWS), Gmail, SkyDrive etc.
+A hybrid cloud is the combination of public and private clouds that allows data and applications to be shared between them.
+Real-world examples of cloud services include Dropbox, Amazon Web Services (AWS), Gmail, SkyDrive, etc.

 Benefits of Cloud Computing

-The delivery of hosted services over the internet helps companies greatly as they need not build and sustain computing infrastructures in-house.
-Individuals, small businesses and global enterprises move to cloud-based services as they provide new ways to collaborate everywhere, through mobile devices.
+The delivery of hosted cloud services over the internet helps companies greatly as they need not build and sustain computing infrastructures in-house.
+Individuals, small businesses, and global enterprises move to cloud-based services as they provide new ways to collaborate everywhere, through mobile devices.

 Cloud computing backup gives strong disaster recovery, and your IT infrastructure is monitored 24/7.
-Even small to medium-sized businesses with resource constraints can avail of top-notch compute, storage and networking know-hows.
+Even small to medium-sized businesses with resource constraints can avail of top-notch compute, storage, and networking know-how.
 Automatic software integration and upgrade is another benefit that Cloud Computing confers.

-As the cloud has less operation issues, it is more reliable than on-location server.
+As the cloud has fewer operation issues, it is more reliable than an on-location server.